Professionally Managed by

 jblakely@nbpd.org

-Citywide Property crime update June 2024
+Citywide Property crime update August 2024

-In Eastbluff HOA - 1 Vandalism
+In Eastbluff HOA - 1 grand theft, 1 petty theft

 NEWPORT NOTIFIED